franko-c/Unknown/README.md

 # Keyboardgram Feed :camera:

 Hey there!
 Welcome to Keyboardgram, a project I have put together as part of the Scrimba Frontend Development Career Path.
 It's a mock social media feed where you can 'like' posts and see those likes tally up in real time.
-I spent way too much time on this mostly because I couldn't get properly into the last solo project and felt bad, but also, because mechanical keyboards are just so pretty.
+I spent way too much time on this because mechanical keyboards are just so pretty.
 I mean, look at them.
 Neat, huh?

 ## What's Cooking? :sparkles: